infinite-table/infinite-react/www/pages/blog/2022/11/08/why-another-datagrid.page.md

 They are a vital tool which allows business users to visualise, edit, manage and personalise their data.

-Back in the days before Tim Berners-Lee and his colleagues changed the world for ever (and for a couple of decades after), "serious" business applications lived on the desktop.
+Before Tim Berners-Lee and his colleagues changed the world for ever (and for a couple of decades after), "serious" business applications lived on the desktop.

 This was accompanied and facilitated by a plethora of great DataGrids from the likes of DevExpress, Telerik, Syncfusion, Infragistics and others.